trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

 In this tutorial, you will learn how to:

-- Create a wallet
+- Create a wallet to store cryptocurrency tokens
-- Get tokens from a faucet
+- Get free tez tokens (the native cryptocurrency token on Tezos) from a faucet
 - Code a contract in Archetype, including:
   - Defining the storage for the contract and its initial value
   - Defining entrypoints in the contract